 It can take a few weeks for the offsetting statement credit to appear–though it usually takes just a few days.
 If yours doesn’t appear after a few weeks, you can call the number on the back of your card or initiate an online chat to get your statement credit.

-Choose your designated airline here or call the number on the back of your Platinum card to speak with a representative.
+Choose your designated airline here or call the number on the back of your Amex Platinum to speak with a representative.
 If you just opened a Platinum Card, you can pick your airline at any time.
 You’ll only be able to choose it once, and once you have you’re time window to change it is January of each year.
-Today and tomorrow are your last chance to change your existing Amex designated airline.
+You have until Thursday change your existing Amex designated airline.
 If you don’t, Amex will set it as whatever your choice was last year.